Yohan-Bosse-Lab/scRNA/README.md

 ## Overview
  * This repository contains scripts used for the analysis of single-cell RNAseq data from lung adenocarcinoma patients.
- * It contains`Rmarkdown` script than can be run as such from the command line (or alternatively, `Knit` directly in `R/Rstudio`) :
+ * It contains `Rmarkdown` script in [Rmarkdown/current_pipeline](https://github.com/Yohan-Bosse-Lab/scRNA/tree/main/Rmarkdown/current_pipeline) than can be run in a `Rstudio` sesssion.
+Each contain specific analyses for this [preprint](https://www.biorxiv.org/content/10.1101/2024.02.20.581199v1.abstract).
- * It describes the analyses I did for this manuscript (in preparation): *Single-cell and single-nucleus RNA-sequencing of the same paired normal-adenocarcinoma lung samples provides divergent biological information*
      * `scRNA_qc_annotation.Rmd` (You need to run this first to QC the 10x data, annotate and prepare the Seurat objects)
      * `scRNA_NORMAL.Rmd` (Run this for Normal-specific analyses)
      * `scRNA_TUMOR.Rmd` (Run this for Tumor-specific analyses)
      * `scRNA_DEPLETED.Rmd` (Run this for Immune-depleted specific analyses)
-     * `ligand_receptor_interactome.Rmd` (cell-chat analyses)
+     * `scRNA_ligand_receptor_interactome.Rmd` (cell-chat analyses)
      * `scRNA_annotation_plots.Rmd` (many plots are generated here)
      * `scRNA_umap_featureplots_allcells.Rmd` (two supplementary plots)
+     * `scRNA_bulkDEG.Rmd` (differential gene expression analyses and plots)
+  * There are several R functions described in the [R](https://github.com/Yohan-Bosse-Lab/scRNA/tree/main/R) subfolder directly.

 ## Installation